 Here is a step by step tutorial on how to do this:

-To get an encryption key from another computer
+Get an encryption key from another computer

 You need to first export the Encrypting File System (EFS) certificate and key on the computer where the files were encrypted, and then import them on the computer that you transferred the files to.

-To export the EFS certificate and key
+Export the EFS certificate and key

 2. In the left pane, double-click Personal, click Certificates, and then click the EFS certificate that you want to export.